An animal's breeding value is

 between the different groups of traits and to place emphasis on those traits

-that are important to the particular herd, markets and environment.
-One of the advantages of having a
+that are important to the particular herd, markets and

-traits and select for animals with balanced overall performance.
+in particular traits and select for animals with balanced overall performance.

 Calving Ease